AnzeMarinko/Civilizacije/README.md

 ## Clustering of generated distributions

-We can cluster al histograms in selected number of clusters using `cluster.py`.
+We can cluster all histograms in selected number of clusters using `cluster.py`.
 It draws us some plots so we can understand generated data better.
 In cloud of points colored by model size of marker is equal to `log(maxN)`.